To honor the 41st anniversary of her passing, we celebrate the philanthropic contributions of Grace Kelly-Hollywood icon, princess, and humanitarian.

 AMADE Mondiale

 In the 1960s, Princess Grace witnessed the suffering of children in Vietnam and was affected—and took action.
-In 1963, she cofounded AMADE Mondiale (Association Mondiale des Amis de l’Enfance), or, in English, the Worldwide Association of Children’s Friends.
+In 1963, she set up AMADE Mondiale (Association Mondiale des Amis de l’Enfance), or, in English, the Worldwide Association of Children’s Friends.
 Its current director is her daughter, Princess Caroline, the Princess of Hanover.

 AMADE advocates for every child’s basic rights and well-being.
 In collaboration with nonprofits and other entities, it shelters children from all forms of abuse and helps them obtain better healthcare and education in order to maximize their capabilities—all regardless of race, nationality, or religion.